- Beauty & Personal Care

 How Long Can SPC Flooring Last

 With proper care and maintenance, SPC flooring can last anywhere from 20 to 25 years, a testament to its durability.
 To prolong its lifespan, regular cleaning with a damp mop and mild detergent is recommended.
-Of course, this lifespan can be significantly affected by factors such as the quality of installation, the level of traffic the flooring endures and of course, the quality of the floor to begin with.
+Of course, this lifespan can be significantly affected by factors such as the quality of installation, the level of traffic the flooring endures, and of course, the quality of the floor to begin with.

 Does SPC Flooring Scratch

 SPC flooring is known for its high resistance to scratches, making it an excellent choice for households with pets or high foot traffic.
-However, like any other flooring type, it isn’t entirely immune to damage.
+However, like any other flooring type, it isn't entirely immune to damage.
 Using furniture pads and keeping pet nails trimmed can help maintain the pristine condition of the flooring.
-In the event that scratching occurs, many scratches can be easily repaired with a colour matching repair kit.
+In the event that scratching occurs, many scratches can be easily repaired with a color matching repair kit.

 Choosing The Right SPC Flooring For Your Home

-When it comes to selecting the ideal SPC flooring, it’s essential to consider the specific needs of each room.
+When it comes to selecting the ideal SPC flooring, it's essential to consider the specific needs of each room.
 For areas like the kitchen or dining room where spillages are common, choosing a design with extra texture can provide additional grip.
-In the lounge or bedrooms, a warmer colour can add a cozy feel.
-At Wood and Beyond, we offer a range of SPC flooring options in various colours, styles, and textures to suit every need and preference.
+In the lounge or bedrooms, a warmer color can add a cozy feel.
+At Wood and Beyond, we offer a range of SPC flooring options in various colors, styles, and textures to suit every need and preference.

 What About Alternatives

 Beyond laminate flooring which we have already discussed, the closest alternative is engineered wood flooring.
 For those looking for a real wood flooring look and feel without the many limitations of traditional wood flooring (solid wood flooring), engineered wood flooring is the absolute choice.
-Made from real wood top layer and backed by MDF and Ply in its core, engineered wood flooring shares many of the SPC core benefits such as durability, water-resistant (with the correct finish), ease of installation with click fit engineered wood flooring now available, but slightly dearer.
+Made from real wood top layer and backed by MDF and Ply in its core, engineered wood flooring shares many of the SPC core benefits such as durability, water-resistant (with the correct finish), ease of installation with click-fit engineered wood flooring now available, but slightly dearer.
 Unlike SPC flooring, engineered wood flooring can be sanded and refinished thereby making it look freshly fitted for relatively low cost.

 Conclusion